tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

   ![Non-linear data plots](Images/neuron_plot_non_linear.png)

-* The model is evaluated with 10 new dummy samples, it can be corroborated that results aren't as good as the ones obtained with linear data, this is because using only one-single neuron is not unveiling the power of neural networks to find nonlinear patterns.
+* The model is evaluated and predictions are made with ten new dummy samples, it can be corroborated that results aren't as good as the ones obtained with linear data, this is because using only one-single neuron is not unveiling the power of neural networks to find nonlinear patterns.

   ![Non-linear data evaluation](Images/non_linear_loss_accuracy.png)